SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If beef jerky just isn’t your thing, you can try pemmican, the ultimate survival food.
 Pemmican is a portable, long-lasting, high-energy food that was invented by Native Americans.

 It’s made of lean, dried meat that’s crushed into powder and mixed with hot, rendered fat.
-I like to add dried fruit for taste.
+I like to add dried fruit for the taste.

 The best part is just a handful will sustain a full-grown man or woman all day long – even while working.
 This makes it a great food to have in an emergency.